codebug-us/NashWD-3A/README.md

 - Check to make sure your code works.
 - If everything works, comment out your code.

-##### CHRISTMAS?
+##### BIRTHDAY?
-- Ask the user if they celebrate Christmas.
+- Ask the user if it's their birthday today.
-- Save their response as a variable called `celebratesChristmas`
+- Save their response as a variable called `birthdayIsToday`
-- If the celebrate Christmas.
-Tell them, "MERRY CHRISTMAS!!" otherwise, say "Happy Holidays!"
+- If it's their birthday.
+Tell them, "HAPPY BIRTHDAY!!" otherwise, say "Good Day, Mate!"
 - Check to make sure your code works.
 - If everything works, comment out your code.